-Furthermore, we believe that it is very important that children are taught to be good Digital Citizens.
-Therefore,every half term begins with at least one Digital Citizenship lesson.
-Digital Citizenship lessons encompass online safety, online bullying, online privacy and identity, healthy technology usage, use of passwords, copyright and managing information online.
+We believe that it is very important that children are taught to be good Digital Citizens.
+Therefore,every half term begins with at least one Digital Citizenship lesson, encompassing topics such as online safety, online bullying, online privacy and identity, healthy technology usage, use of passwords, copyright and managing information online.